Community Fibre broadband review 2023

 Community Fibre speed summary

 Community Fibre’s speeds put most other broadband providers to shame.
 Not only does it offer excellent download performance, but its upload speeds are a lot better than the competition.
-And that includes some other FTTP services.

 That’s because unlike the majority of providers, Community Fibre offers symmetrical broadband.
 This means the download and upload speeds are the same.
 Most other broadband is asymmetrical, with download speeds prioritised at the expense of upload rates.